-When the development project is complete schools will be able to register to use the Inclusive Practices Tools on the Wellbeing@School website (www.wellbeingatschool.org.nz).
+Now that the development project is complete, schools can register to use the Inclusive Practices Tools on the Wellbeing@School website (www.wellbeingatschool.org.nz).
 The Inclusive Practices Tools will provide a basic range of resources and services to all schools at no cost (these include access to: the self-review process, the tools, online data warehousing and basic reports of school data, and guidelines and support materials.)

 NZCER will act as steward for school data which will be stored in an online database.
 Confidential reports of their data will be available to schools.
 Under the terms of a data protocol, reporting options will be designed so that agencies such as the Ministry of Education can be provided with reports of grouped data that do not identify schools or individuals.

-This project will start with the formation of a reference group who will support the development of the overall framework and draft tools.
-Following this, a prototype (trial) resource will be located online for the sector to use and offer feedback.
-A finalised version of the tools and support materials will be available online by the end of 2013.
-The timeline is:
+This project started with the formation of a reference group who supported the development of the overall framework and draft tools.
+Following this, a prototype (trial) resource was be located online for the sector to use and offer feedback.
+A finalised version of the tools and support materials has been available online since the end of 2013.

 Phase 1: Development of the tool framework and draft tools (Jul-Oct 2012)

 Phase 2: Piloting of tools and online platform (Dec 2012-Feb 2013)

 Phase 3: Draft prototype tools located online for sector use and feedback (prior to Term 2: May - early July 2013)

 Phase 4: Review of prototype and final adjustments to tools and support (Jul 2013)

 Tools and support materials available for school use (Term 3: 5 Aug 2013)